 Tuition Refund Insurance is available for U-M Ann Arbor students.

-Tuition Refund Insurance enrollment is now closed for the fall and fall/winter coverage periods.
-Enrollment for winter semester will begin in December and ends on January 20, 2021.
+Tuition Refund Insurance enrollment is now closed for the fall and winter coverage periods.

 This insurance plan significantly extends and enhances the university's published withdrawal policy.
 The plan provides funds that can help to pay back loans, grants and scholarships for students who must completely withdraw from a term due to a physical or mental health illness or injury.
 For a very reasonable cost (0.6% of tuition), you can protect your financial investment for the entire academic year.